 Studying viticulture in the mid-90s, doing my first vintage and making my first Shiraz in ’96; winemaking was learnt from absorption, intentionally from my father, Lehmanns, Henschkes & Torbreck.
 After a vintage in Beaujolais and working around France I returned and went 100% native yeast.

-Edenflo derives from ebb & flow one of the seven universal laws.
-“Eden” a delightful place, region, dwelling etc; paradise – a state of great delight, happiness, or contentment, bliss (Collins dictionary) that’s my aim to make wines to give happiness that are affordable.
+Edenflo derives from ebb & flow, one of the seven universal laws.
+“Eden” a delightful place, region, dwelling etc; paradise – a state of great delight, happiness, or contentment, bliss (Collins dictionary).
+That’s my aim, to make affordable wines that give happiness to the drinker.

-Once in the cellar I either foot crush or destem over a screen, leaving various amounts off whole bunch for partial carbonic.
-Whites are pressed straight to oak or fermented on skins, reds once going are mixed by hand and pressed once dry straight to old French oak where the stay on gross lees until bottling.
-No temperature control is used, no adds are made, I use a pump sparingly, a family bottling line takes care off the final process.
-Oak regime has gone too old oak, mostly French seasoned.
-This vintage 2019 I’ve taken the step to not add sulphur to my reds, the lift and elegance gained is mind boggling & the health benefits enormous.
+Once in the cellar I either foot crush or destem over a screen, leaving various amounts off the whole bunch for partial carbonic.
+Whites are pressed straight to oak or fermented on skins Reds, once going, are mixed by hand and pressed once dry straight to old French oak where they stay on gross lees until bottling.
+No temperature control is used, no adds are made.
+I use a pump sparingly and a family bottling line takes care of the final process.
+Oak regime has gone to old oak, mostly French seasoned.
+This 2019 vintage I’ve taken the step to not add sulphur to my reds.
+The lift and elegance gained are mind-boggling and the health benefits enormous.

-Vintage is juice, dust & heat, all hands on, driving, testing, thinking, beer fridge & winery overflowing, family, friends & a content supply off beer & BBQs and pounding pounding techno music.
+Vintage is juice, dust & heat, all hands-on, driving, testing, thinking, beer fridge & winery overflowing.
+Family, friends & a content supply of beer & BBQs and pounding, pounding techno music.